-During the year ended March 31, 2015, there were \$19.4 million of intangible assets transferred from software under development to technology.
-These intangible asset relate to a back-office software developed for use in the UK and Europe wealth management operations.
-The software became available for use during the year ended March 31, 2015 and is being amortized over the estimated useful life of 10 years.
-The additions to software under development intangible assets prior to being put into use during the year ended March 31, 2015 relate to any costs directly attributable to the development of the software, including employment, consulting and other professional fees.
+During the year ended March 31, 2017, there were \$1.4 million of intangible assets transferred from software under development to technology.
+These intangible assets relate to a back-office accounting software that became available for use during the year ended March 31, 2017 and is being amortized over the estimated useful life of 10 years.